genny-project/bridge/MSG_COMM_DOCUMENTATION.md

    ## Example of the EVENT Message to be sent from Front-End in JSON Format: ##

- **Expand Event: Event Message from FrontEnd for click on Expand icon in TreeView** Example for expand icon click of Live-View
+ **Expand Event: Event Message from FrontEnd for click on Expand icon in TreeView**
 ```javascript
     {
       msg_type : "EVT_MSG",